Sowndarya9920/JobSearchPortal/README.md

 ![Job-Listings](https://github.com/Sowndarya9920/JobSearchPortal/assets/112794922/378873a3-475e-444b-a1c4-b36183ac9c57)

-##### 🔸The student administration system you have built using the Spring Boot framework is designed to handle basic CRUD (Create, Read, Update, Delete) operations for managing student records.
+##### 🔸The Job search portal have built using the Spring Boot framework is designed to handle basic CRUD (Create, Read, Update, Delete) operations for managing job searches with some validations.
 ## :one: Frameworks and Languages Used -
     1. SpringBoot
     2. JAVA